 In general, here’s the hiring process you can expect with the majority of these sites.

 1. You’ll fill out an online form and upload key documents, like a cover letter and a digital copy of your college transcript.

 2. Then you’ll record a quick video or do a live interview.

 While it won’t happen in one day, it can happen quickly.
-For example, with Education First, you can be up-and-running in about two weeks.
+For example, with Education First you can be up-and-running as an online teacher in about two weeks.

 Interviewing for online tutor jobs is remarkably similar to walking into any job site and doing an in-person interview.
 The basics are all the same.